mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

   And I click the element with the ID of "Continue"
 ```

-When IAT is run with the `featureGroupName` system property set to HQQ-QA, the step `And I open the application` will open the URL https://qa.hostname.com/hqq/new_quote.jsp?hSty=BUDD, as this is the default URL assigned to the HQQ-QA feature group in the configuration file.
+When Iridium is run with the `featureGroupName` system property set to HQQ-QA, the step `And I open the application` will open the URL https://qa.hostname.com/hqq/new_quote.jsp?hSty=BUDD, as this is the default URL assigned to the HQQ-QA feature group in the configuration file.

 Alternatively, IAT could be run with the `appURLOverride` system property set to https://qa.hostname.com/hqq/new_quote.jsp?hSty=BUDD, which override the default URL defined in the configuration file.
 In fact, the `featureGroupName` system property is optional in this situation where a default URL is supplied as a system property.